How to Build a DIY Chicken Run for a Backyard Flock

 • Go around to the other side

-• Now attach hinges to the six inner panels, leaving off the two panels on each end (shown in the photo at left).
+• Now attach hinges to the six inner panels, leaving off the two panels on each end (shown in the photo below).

 When assembled correctly, the pen should easily collapse into a lightweight and portable package that can then be quickly unfolded into a 4-by-4-foot movable run for your chickens.